DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: METHODOLOGY

-In the generated problem file, the connections of rooms in the scene graph can be expressed using the \textit{neighbor} predicate.
-For instance, if \textit{kitchen} is connected with \textit{corridor}, the relationship can be formulated as \textit{(neighbor kitchen corridor)} and \textit{(neighbor corridor kitchen)}, since the rooms are connected bi-directionally.
-Similarly, the attributes of items can be defined with the predicates from the previously generated domain file, such as \textit{(item\_at mop bathroom\_1)} and \textit{(item\_accessible cola\_can)}.
-The goal description in NL will also be translated into PDDL predicates.
-For example, the overall goal of a house cleaning problem given by the human user in Fig. \ref{fig:fig1} can be formulated as shown in Listing \ref{lst:pddl_goal}.
+In the generated problem file, the connections of rooms in the SG can be expressed using the \textit{neighbor} predicate.
+For instance, if \textit{kitchen} is connected with \textit{corridor}, the relationship can be formulated as \textit{(neighbor kitchen corridor)} and \textit{(neighbor corridor kitchen)} since the rooms are connected bi-directionally.
+Similarly, the attributes of items can be defined with the predicates from the previously generated domain file, such as their positions and accessibilities.
+The LLM also translates the NL goal description into PDDL.
+E.g., the goal of a house cleaning problem given by the human user can be formulated as shown in Listing~\ref{lst:pddl_goal}, Fig. \ref{fig:fig1}.